portermetrics/graphql_workspace_authorizer_transformer/README.md

-> 🚒 Add a simple interceptor to all of your Amplify API mutations and queries!
+> 🚒 Add custom auth flow to all queries and mutations!

 # graphql-workspace-authorizer-transformer